There are just so many things that may come to your mind as you hear the name Tremeloes.

 The rest is history, a history The Tremeloes were also a significant part of all through the 1960s with their over 100 million records sold worldwide, as you will learn today from the absolutely lovely gentleman Len “Chip” Hawkes I had the distinct pleasure to interview.

-Chip will be touring the UK with fellow Tremeloes members Rick Westwood, Mick Clarke, Richard Marsh and Jodie Hawkes as a part of the collective all-the-hits tour Sixties Gold which includes 32 dates ranging from the 2nd October until the 22nd November 2021 and involves a stellar line-up of several other 1960s artists like Gerry’s Pacemakers, The Merseybeats, Marmalade, PJ Proby, Herman’s Hermits and Dave Berry and which he also discusses here.
+Chip regularly tours the UK with fellow Tremeloes members Rick Westwood, Mick Clarke, Richard Marsh and Jodie Hawkes as a part of the collective all-the-hits tour Sixties Gold whose most recent edition involved stellar line-up of several other 1960s artists like Gerry’s Pacemakers, The Merseybeats, Marmalade, PJ Proby, Herman’s Hermits and Dave Berry and which he also discusses here.

 Chip, what should your fans expect from the Sixties Gold tour?

 I don’t know!
 I really don’t know, it’s just 60s music, and all about the 60s.
 And, of course, that was when we, as a group, were the most most popular.
 On the Sixties Gold tour dates, we perform all our classical songs from The Tremeloes.
 You know, it was a long time ago, and I do have very very fond memories of the 60s.